 The Campus Environmental Center is a community of students who explore, learn about, and act on contemporary environmental issues on campus and in the Austin area.
 We welcome diverse interests, ideas, and perspectives as we grow together to become effective environmental change-makers now and in the future.
 We are proud to be the oldest and largest student organization at The University of Texas Austin for those interested in the environment, and we are sponsored by the UT Office of Sustainability.

-We have five paths to carrying out our mission:
+The five paths to fulfilling our mission:

 Understand and Act — Grow a community of students that learn about and take action to protect the natural environment.